kodujmy/s02e03/README.md

 **Module: [child-client](child-client)**

-1. Consume all name stats :white_check_mark:
+1. Consume all name stats
-2. Consume random name stats :white_check_mark:
+2. Consume random name stats
-3. Consume certain name stats :white_check_mark:
+3. Consume certain name stats
-4. Consume history of given name and plot a graph :white_check_mark:
+4. Consume history of given name and plot a graph
-5. Allow to insert existing name using API - should increase counter :white_check_mark:
+5. Allow to insert existing name using API - should increase counter
-6. Allow to insert new name using API - should add new name with counter=1 :white_check_mark:
+6. Allow to insert new name using API - should add new name with counter=1

 ---